Fede-Rausa/SeriousSidebarJekyll/docs/customization/additional.md

 version: v1.2.3
 ```

-If you don't want a version to be displayed at all, you can opt-out by setting `version` to `false.
+If you don't want a version to be displayed at all, you can opt-out by setting `version` or `show_version` to `false.

 ```yaml
 version: false